Twelvemeatballs/ConsensusMechanisms/stories/Everyone Got Something But You.md

 The gardens are long gone.
 Launch promises scatter across the dusty plains like tumbleweeds.

-The claim fields know who you are.
-And they're not coming back for you.
+The claim fields don't know who you are.
+No one is coming back for you.